remidomingues/Virality-Prediction/README.md

 Run
 ---
 - Fill your Twitter API key in `authExample.py` and rename the file `auth.py`
-- [TODO: Run Python scripts to get the data]
+- Execute `python stream.py` to get as many tweets as you want
 - Add an index on the tweets ID:
     - `mongo`
     - `db['Tweets'].createIndex({id: 1}, {unique: true})`
-- TODO [update db]
+- Execute `python retweetUpdated.py` a few days later to update the number of retweets of each tweet
+- Extract the feature from the tweets stored in database: `python featuresExtractor.py`
-- Train your regression model: `python regression.py`
+- Train your regression model to predict the number of retweets based on the features: `python regression.py`
+- Build an inverted index, giving a list of tweets for each hashtag: `python hashtagIndex.py`
+- Predict the virality of a hashtag: `python viralityPrediction.py`